Dating back to the days of the Mongol Empire

 The Mongol Empire Chess Set is a unique and historically significant chess set that dates back to the days of the Mongol Empire, one of the largest empires in history.
 The Mongol Empire was established by Genghis Khan in 1206 and lasted until 1368.
 During this time, the Mongol Empire covered a vast area stretching from China to Europe and had a profound impact on the cultural and political development of many countries.

-One of the key characteristics of The Mongol Empire Chess Set is the intricate and detailed design of the pieces.
 The pieces are typically made of bronze or other metals and feature highly decorative and ornate designs that reflect the wealth and power of the Mongol Empire.
-The chess pieces often depict historical figures, such as Mongol emperors, warriors, and military leaders, as well as animals and other symbols that were significant to the empire.
+The chess pieces depict historical figures, such as Mongol emperors, warriors, and military leaders, as well as animals and other symbols that were significant to the empire.

-Another important aspect of The Mongol Empire Chess Set is the use of intricate symbols and motifs that are representative of the empire and its culture.
-For example, the chess pieces may feature symbols such as the Mongolian yin and yang symbol, which represents balance and harmony, or the Mongolian horse, which was a symbol of power and strength.
+The chess pieces may feature symbols such as the Mongolian yin and yang symbol, which represents balance and harmony, or the Mongolian horse, which was a symbol of power and strength.
 These symbols help to give the chess set a strong cultural identity and help to connect it to the rich history of the Mongol Empire.